 I was actually okay with this since it gradually trains the player to learn how the environment itself can also become a weapon.
 The repetition of each area creates a subconscious preparedness on where the health orb is, where the best traps are, where the bottlenecks are, and where to hurl enemies back into the abyss.

 Raiden would be proud

 Even the final boss is a total train wreck, but for exactly the opposite reasons.
-He attacks almost constantly – often with magical spells that can kill Bruce in one hit – and he can inexplicably guard almost every sword strike.
-The only way to deal any meaningful damage is by using ranged weapons, which gives the finger to all your effort in mastering the melee combat system.
+He attacks almost constantly – often with magical spells that can off Bruce in one hit – and he can inexplicably guard almost every sword strike.
+The only way to deal any meaningful damage is by using ranged attacks, which gives the finger to all your effort in mastering the melee combat system.